Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Maximizing Agreement

-See Lemma \ref{lemma_obj_min} in the Appendix for the derivation of the above matrix.
-Next we show that no information disclosure is an optimal information structure that minimizes \eqref{eq:ssd_obj}. \begin{proposition} No information disclosure is a maximizer of the objective function in \eqref{eq:ssd_obj}. \end{proposition} \begin{proof} When we check eigenvalues of F, we see it has $n-1$ eigenvalues with value -1 and $n+1$ eigenvalues with value of $0.$ Thus, F is negative semi-definite.
-We know $X$ is positive semi-definite.
-We deduce that $F\bullet X \leq 0.$ Objective value of no information disclosure is $0$ by \eqref{eq_no_info}; thus, no information disclosure is optimal. \end{proof}
+We show that no information disclosure is an optimal information structure that maximizes agreement objective \eqref{eq:ssd_obj}.

+\begin{proposition} No information disclosure is a maximizer of the objective function in \eqref{eq:ssd_obj} under general information structures. \end{proposition} \begin{proof} The objective coefficients matrix $F^{C}$ has $n-1$ eigenvalues with value $-1$ and $n+1$ eigenvalues with value of $0$.
+Thus, $F^{C}$ is negative semi-definite.
+The decision matrix $X$ is positive semi-definite.
+We deduce that $F^{C}\bullet X \leq 0$.
+Objective value of no information disclosure is $0$ by \eqref{eq_no_info}; thus, no information disclosure is optimal. \end{proof}

-Proposition \ref{prop_min_dev} implies that the information designer induces the maximum similarity between players' actions by not revealing any information to the players.
+Proposition \ref{prop_min_dev} implies that the information designer achieves the maximum similarity between players' actions by revealing uninformative signals to the players.
 Broadly, hiding information from players is optimal when there is a conflict between the utility functions of the players and the information designer's objective.
+We compare this with the objective value attained by full information disclosure to provide further intuition for this result.
+Given $F^C$, we have that $F^C \bullet X = F^C_H \bullet \var(\gamma)$ where $F^C_H = (H^{-1})^T[F^C_{1,1}]H^{-1}$.
+We know that $\var(\gamma)$ is positive definite, and $F^C_H$ is negative semi-definite because $[F^C]_{1,1}$ is negative semi-definite as per the proof of the Proposition.
+Thus, we have that full information disclosure can never be better than no information disclosure {for the agreement objective}.

+In the context of Cournot competition, we can envision a market regulator that wants to reduce the variability in quantities produced by each firm.
+The result above states that the designer can achieve minimum variability by not revealing information {about the marginal cost of production}.